-The American Swedish Institute ( ASI ) is a museum and cultural center in the Phillips West neighborhood of Minneapolis , Minnesota , United States.
-The organization is dedicated to the preservation and study of the historic role Sweden and Swedish Americans have played in US culture and history.
-The museum complex includes the Swan Turnblad Mansion , completed in 1908, and the adjoining Nelson Cultural Center , completed in 2012.
-Today, ASI serves as a gathering place for all people to share experiences around themes of culture, migration, the environment and the arts, informed by enduring links to Sweden.
-The museum offers exhibitions from Sweden and the Nordic region, programming for youth and family, and in recent years, has expanded its performing arts offerings.
-The museum's restaurant, FIKA, was named "Best Lunch In Minnesota" by the Star Tribune in 2013 for its New Nordic cuisine.
+The American Swedish Institute (ASI) is a museum and cultural center located in the Phillips West neighborhood of Minneapolis, Minnesota.
+The institute is dedicated to preserving and studying the historic role that Sweden and Swedish Americans have played in US culture and history.
+It serves as a gathering place for people to share experiences around themes of culture, migration, the environment, and the arts, all informed by enduring links to Sweden.

 Park Avenue South 2600, Minneapolis